Europe, not emerging markets, seen driving Q2 earnings

 Overall, though, the data shows little sign of increased short bets on European companies ahead of the results season.

-The options market also shows little expectation for a big negative reaction to earnings, with investors putting on 4 percent more upside “call” bets on EuroSTOXX 50 euro zone blue-chip index in the past two weeks than downside “puts” on Eurex.
+The options market also shows little expectation for a big negative reaction to earnings, with investors putting on 4 percent more upside ‘call’ bets on EuroSTOXX 50 euro zone blue-chip index in the past two weeks than downside ‘puts’ on Eurex.
+(Editing by Louise Ireland)